JamesBrownR/MeetingSurge/_posts/2026-01-25-why-auto-shop-not-growing.md

     <p><strong>Passed all checks:</strong> You're ahead of 80% of auto shops.
 Keep monitoring and maintain what you're doing.</p>
     <p><strong>Failed 1-2 checks:</strong> You have specific weak points that are costing you customers.
 Fix them in the next 30 days.</p>
     <p><strong>Failed 3+ checks:</strong> Your online presence has serious problems.
 Every day you wait, competitors steal more of your customers.
 This needs urgent attention.</p>
     <p><strong>Failed all checks:</strong> You're basically invisible online.
-You're losing thousands of dollars per month to shops that simply show up on Google.
-This is a crisis that needs immediate action.</p>
+In other words, losing thousands of dollars per month to shops who show up on Google.

     <h2>The Costs of Doing Nothing</h2>
     <p>Let's do some basic math.
 Say you're losing just 2 customers per week because of these issues.
 Conservative average ticket for auto repair: $500.</p>